-Final Honour School of Human Sciences Examination Conventions For Candidates to be Examined in Academic Year 2022-23
+Final Honour School of Human Sciences Examination Conventions For Candidates entering the Final Honour School in 2023-24 and to be Examined in Academic Year 2024-25

 1. Introduction

 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of an award.